Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

-It can be observed that VIbCReg performs better than all the computer-vision SSL frameworks and performs better than the Franceschi on the UCR and similar to the Franceschi on the UEA.
-Yet, given that VIbCReg uses a simpler encoder, simpler SSL framework, and compatible with image data, VIbCReg is better than the Franceschi overall.
-Architectural comparison between VIbCReg and the Franceschi is summarized in Table \ref{tab:comp_vibcreg_frances}.
-For the encoder, VIbCReg uses the common encoder, ResNet, while the the Franceschi uses a specifically-modified TCN encoder.
+It can be observed that VIbCReg performs better than all the other computer-vision SSL frameworks and performs better than the Franceschi on the UCR and similar to the Franceschi on the UEA.
+Yet, given that VIbCReg uses a simpler encoder, simpler SSL framework, and compatible with image data, VIbCReg is more appealing than the Franceschi overall.
+For the encoder, VIbCReg uses the common encoder, ResNet, while the Franceschi uses a specifically-modified TCN encoder.
 For the SSL framework, a non-contrastive approach is simpler than a contrastive one because it does not require negative example sampling.
-In the Franceschi, the performance can vary significantly by a choice of number of negative examples due to the nature of a contrastive learning.
+In the Franceschi, the performance can vary significantly by a choice of number of negative examples due to the nature of the contrastive learning.
 VIbCReg can be used not only for time series but also for image data unlike the Franceschi.
 Note that VIbCReg reaches the same performance as VICReg on images while VIbCReg performs better than VICReg on time series.
 VIbCReg for visual representation learning is available at \url{https://github.com/vturrisi/solo-learn} which includes results on CIFAR-10, CIFAR-100, and ImageNet-100 along with other popular computer-vision SSL frameworks.

+The performance ranking order remains the same in Table \ref{table:LE_UCR} and Table \ref{tab:svm_acc_ucr} for VIbCReg, SimCLR, VICReg, and Barlow Twins.
+But BYOL and SimSiam differ in their orders in the two tables.
+The main difference between the Part 1 and Part 2 experiments is the use of multi-crop with different crop sizes as introduced in Appendix \ref{appendix:data_augmentation_part2}.
+Therefore, we deduce that SimSiam has a good synergistic effect with the multi-crop while BYOL has the opposite effect.

 \begin{linespread}{1.0}

 \end{linespread}

 \begin{linespread}{1.0}